-- The distance threshold for an "e-bikeable" trip was set at 9.4 km (about a 22minute e-bike trip at 26 km/h). - The distance threshold for a "bikeable" trip was set at 4.6 km (an 18-minute bike ride at 15 km/h). - The distance threshold for a "walkable" trip was set at 1.6 km (19-minute walk at 5 km/h or 1.39 m/s).
+- The distance threshold for an "e-bikeable" trip was set at 9.4 km (about a 22-minute e-bike trip at 26 km/h). - The distance threshold for a "bikeable" trip was set at 4.6 km (an 18-minute bike ride at 15 km/h). - The distance threshold for a "walkable" trip was set at 1.6 km (19-minute walk at 5 km/h or 1.39 m/s).

-Approximately 48% of trips that were taken by an automobile could have been done by walking, cycling with a regular bike, or cycling with an e-bike based on the distances identified above.
-This suggests that improvements to the pedestrian and cycling networks could result in a significant increase in walking and cycling trips to help meet the target mode share.
+Approximately 48% of trips that are taken by an automobile today could have been done by walking, cycling with a regular bike, or cycling with an e-bike based on the average trip distances.
+This suggests that improvements to the pedestrian and cycling networks could result in a significant increase in walking and cycling trips to help meet the target mode share if safe and comfortable facilities are provided for them.

-Percentage of Auto Trips that are Walkable / Bikeable
+Percentage of Auto Trips that are with Walkable / Bikeable Distance Today